 They're related, but based on current classifications they're "cousins" at best.
 Here is some more information if you want to learn more about the differences between the Epipremnum and Scindapsus genus.

-One thing I did notice early on, was that Satin Pothos seems to be slower growing in comparison, but it's wonderful leaves more than made up for that.
+I treat it the same as my other regular Pothos varieties as the care requirements are pretty much the same between the two.
+Although one thing I did notice early on, was that Satin Pothos seems to be slower growing in comparison to the regular Pothos.
+But its wonderful leaves more than made up for that.
 They stand out more and the leaves are slightly thicker and firmer.
 I love that.

 For the longest time I always thought this was a typical "Pothos".
 Whoops.